Bhumbra/DeepNodal/QUICKSTART.md

 ```

 This illustrates the motivation behind DeepNodal.
 If a change in design is conceptually simple, the corresponding
-programmateic change should be as simple.
+programmatic change should be as simple.
 DeepNodal is designed to make this possible.
 The complexity of DeepNodal
 arises from its flexibility to specify practically any architecture (including convolutional, pooling layers, and skip
 connections), regularisation (including regularisation losses and dropout), and multiple training regimes (e.g. with
 different learning rates and/or dropout configurations).
 However, by adopting simple intuitive commands that do not